The Human Condition and How to Heal It: ‘The Seat of The Soul’, ‘The Glass', and 'The Hula Hoop'

 "Then you will know the Truth, and the Truth will set you free."

-In a particularly brilliant episode released today, called ‘Making The Paradigm Shift From Fear to Freedom’ on his awesome Podcast, Singer says that:
+In a particularly brilliant recent episode, called ‘Making The Paradigm Shift From Fear to Freedom’ on his awesome Podcast with 'Sounds True', Singer says that:

 "Spiritual liberation is not about rearranging the contents of the psyche but about stepping back and observing the psyche with clarity.
 If you do so, you will see that most emotional and mental suffering is rooted in fear: fear of failure, loss, and rejection.